• Art Magazine

 • Johannes Vermeer and his influence on modern painting

-• Successful lighting planning and lighting design for interiors
+• Successful lighting design and planning for interiors

 • Wholesale Lighting for Art Spaces, Studios & Creative Interiors